 After studying meditation in a Sri Lankan Buddhist monastery during my 20’s, I developed a lifetime interest in self-compassion and meditation.
 I remain an active meditation practitioner exploring the Buddhist understanding of suffering and compassion.
 Alongside research, I teach into the University of Melbourne’s Masters of Clinical Psychology program, helping train the next generation of psychologists.

 Our first session starts with an assessment, where I ask you some questions to better understand life stressors and/or psychological symptoms (e.g. feeling flat, anxiety or stress) that are causing you distress.
-There is also an opportunity for you to consider any goals that you would like to achieve through attending therapy sessions.
-In sessions two onward, we continue the conversation, and I weave in evidence-based strategies to help you regulate emotions, cope with stressors, be kinder to yourself, increase well-being and/or heal from the past.
-I will often invite you to apply any strategies discussed in session to your daily life, to help reinforce lasting positive changes.
+In sessions two onward, we continue the conversation, and I weave in evidence-based strategies to support you to regulate emotions, cope with stressors, be kinder to yourself, increase well-being and/or heal from the past.
+I will often invite you to apply any strategies discussed in session to your daily life, to help reinforce lasting positive change.

 Post traumatic stress

 Returning in June 2022, I will be offering a free 30-minute guided meditation via Zoom on Monday evenings at 7:30pm Melbourne time (GMT + 11).
 The group is open to everybody, but note that meditation is not suitable if you are acutely distressed.
 While meditation can be therapeutic, it is not a substitute for therapy.
 If you are interested in participating, email me for more details: firstname.lastname@example.org.